 This is my road to recovery.
 I started this blog as my way of sharing my love for food and cooking with others.
 But most importantly, it’s a way for me to document my transition to cooking gluten free (not to mention maybe my family members will get some new ideas for our next holiday dinner…hint hint).
 This blog is my journey through food – my way of finding a little zest and excitement in a life filled with lemons : )

-As the summer months continued on, I noticed I was extremely heat intolerant.
-I’d sweat every minute, and couldn’t find my balance when I walked around.
+As the summer months continued on, more and more symptoms came about.
+I couldn’t find my balance when I walked around.
 My legs would tingle and my feet would fall asleep.
 My right leg would give out on me, forcing me to stop in my tracks and sit down.
 I had bruises all over my arms and legs, my hair was falling out (in clumps), and I just looked like I was sick.
 My vision worsened, getting blurry and harder to focus at times – especially at night.
 Walking, driving, and even standing became intolerable.
-I truly felt like I was dying of something.
+I truly felt like my body was going haywire.

 After countless doctor appointments, nothing could be concluded.
 I had iron deficiency anemia as well as some orthostatic hypotension, but nothing that seemed too “off the charts” to concern them.
 My doctors dismissed any concerns, but my iron levels still bothered me.
 I was taking supplements, eating iron-rich foods, and nothing happened….it’s like my body refused to absorb it.
 Eventually, they had concluded that I had anxiety and it was all in my head.

 I knew it would be a long road to recovery for me with my symptoms, but I was ready for it.
-I loved to cook in college, and loved to eat – let’s just say that “Michael Phelps 12,000 calorie swimmer diet” isn’t a joke….I’m thankful I got to eat what I wanted in college!
 I had always wanted to start a food blog, and had actually started getting one ready just before my diagnosis.
 So I re-did my recipes and started cooking gluten free.
 Creating recipes and learning to bake from scratch was my way of coping with my new diet and figuring out what I could eat.
 It only took a few months for me to start noticing a difference with how I felt, and decided it was time for me to turn my blog into a reality.
 It would be a way to keep my friends and family in tune with my recovery, and help them to choose “me-friendly” recipes for our next holiday gathering.
-Most of all, it would be a way for me to continue to have something positive to look forward to on my road to recovery.
+Most of all, it would be a way for me to continue to have something positive to look forward to during my recovery.
 And so, my gluten free blog became a reality.